kizu/kizu.ru/src/posts/2013-04-21-markdowning-yaml/index.en.md

 As most of posts won’t have a lot of metadata, those extra lines won’t bloat the code.
 And, in my opinion, this code style is also more readable when you’re working with actual code, so I don’t see any reasons why you shouldn’t use it all the time for YAML front matters.

 The only thing I don’t like there is that YAML is so strict.
 You can’t add indents in the front of data, or use lists with hyphens here — those could be rendered even nicer.
-Also, if someone would see any other possibility to enhance the readability of the YAML front matters — tell me via twitter or by issues on GitHub.
+Also, if someone would see any other possibility to enhance the readability of the YAML front matters — tell me via mastodon or by issues on GitHub.

 [bad]: //img-fotki.yandex.ru/get/6430/1076905.1/0_9789a_239b2fc2_orig.png